nasmith/nasmith.github.io/_pages/about.md

 [Noah Smith](https://nasmith.github.io) is a computer scientist working in several fields of artificial intelligence research.
 He recently wrote [**Language Models: A Guide for the Perplexed**](https://arxiv.org/pdf/2311.17301.pdf), a general-audience tutorial, and he co-directs the [OLMo](https://allenai.org/olmo) open language modeling effort with [Hanna Hajishirzi](https://homes.cs.washington.edu/~hannaneh/).

 Broadly, his research targets algorithms that process data encoding language, music, and more, to augment human capabilities.
 He also works on core problems of research methodology like evaluation.
-You can watch [videos of some of his talks](talks), read his [papers](publications), and learn about his research groups, [Noah's ARK](http://www.ark.cs.washington.edu) and  [AllenNLP](https://allennlp.org/).
-Smith is most proud of his mentoring accomplishments:  as of 2025, he has graduated 32 Ph.D. students and mentored 18 postdocs, with 30 alumni now in faculty positions around the world.
-20 of his undergraduate/masters mentees have gone on to Ph.D. programs.
+You can watch [videos of some of his talks](talks), read his [papers](publications), and learn about his research group, [Noah's ARK](http://www.ark.cs.washington.edu).
+Smith is most proud of his mentoring accomplishments:  as of 2025, he has graduated 32 Ph.D. students and mentored 18 postdocs, with 28 alumni now in faculty positions around the world.
+23 of his undergraduate/masters mentees have gone on to Ph.D. programs.
 His group's alumni have started companies and are technological leaders both inside and outside the tech industry.

 ### Appointments & Education